 A lengthier description appears in the Research section of this site.

 I frequently comment on current events that relate to my research.
 Examples can be found in the Applications section.

-I have served as a teaching assistant for courses in Ethics and Public Policy, Global Justice, and Practical Ethics, and as a mentor for undergraduates in Princeton's Values and Public Life program.
+In Spring 2018 I taught a popular course at Stanford on "The Ethics and Politics of Effective Altruism."
+Effective altruism is a school of thought and social movement that urges individuals to do the most good they can for the world, and to do so based on careful reasoning and reliable evidence.
+The course explored the philosophical foundations and critical reception of this movement.
+In the past I have served as a teaching assistant for courses in Ethics and Public Policy, Global Justice, and Practical Ethics, and as a mentor for undergraduates in Princeton's Values and Public Life program.
 I encourage students with whom I work to regard political theory not only as a rewarding intellectual challenge but also as a tool for reflecting on our duties as citizens.
-Additional musings on the craft of teaching can be found under the Teaching link.
+A lengthier explanation of my teaching philosophy is available through the Teaching link.